-This project studied the emergence and environmental context of sedentism in Southern Romania c.
-6500-4000BC to refine and broaden our understanding of long-term patterns of land use and settlement in southeastern Europe.
+This project studies the emergence and environmental context of sedentism in Southern Romania c.
+6500-4000BC.
+The aim is to refine and broaden our understanding of long-term patterns of landuse and settlement in southeastern Europe.

 Funded by: the British Academy, the Society of Antiquaries of London and Teleorman County Council, and its value is £50,000

 The Catacombs of the canine god Anubis are located to the north-east of the Step Pyramid at Saqqara, Egypt.
 This project directed by Dr. Paul Nicholson with survey coordinated by Dr Steve Mills in association with the Egypt Exploration Society is making a new, large scale, plan of the monument, examining the geology of the catacomb and investigating the mummies.